-Advisory: High school volleyball or club experience recom-
+Advisory: High school volleyball or club experience recommended

 This course is designed to prepare the student for competition in the California Community College Volleyball season and upon completion be able to transfer to a 4 year university.
 Intercollegiate volleyball provides the opportunity for competition as a member of an LMC team in conference play, which includes a state championship playoff.
 Students are eligible to participate for 2 seasons at the community college level.
-May not be repeated.
+May be repeated three times.
 SC